Studio Frantzén

 Harrods Dining Hall

-Of course, if you’re just after a light lunch and aren’t quite in the right frame of mind to take on a Nordic-Japanese feast from one of the world’s most esteemed chefs, you can always just swing by Harrods’ Dining Hall instead, an art nouveau-styled, high-end food hall where you can pick between oysters and Champagne at the Caviar Bar, A5 Kobe beef at the Grill Bar, or a couple of light snacks from a couple of other Michelin-starred chefs.
+Of course, if you’re just after a light meal and aren’t quite in the right frame of mind to take on a Nordic-Japanese feast from one of the world’s most esteemed chefs, you can always just swing by Harrods’ Dining Hall instead: an art nouveau-styled, high-end food hall where you can pick between oysters and sashimi at Sushi by MASA, A5 Kobe beef at the Grill Bar, or a couple of light snacks from a couple of other Michelin-starred chefs.

 Details: Harrods, 87-135 Brompton Road, SW1X 7XL Book here or just walk in